Xiyuche/batch_pull_answer/readme.md

 - **Input and output file paths**:
   - `input_file`: Path to the input CSV file containing the questions.
   - `output_file`: Path where the collected model answers will be saved.
 - **Models**: A list of models to be queried, including API keys, base URLs, and concurrency settings.
 Feel free to add more models.
+Set `concurrency:0` if you are using local LLM API.

 Example `config.yaml`: